Ragibn5/flutter_roadmap/docs/root.md

         - It may take a long time if ypu are running `fvm use <version>` on a version that is not available locally.
 To see the locally available versions, run `fvm list`.
-        - Afterwards, go to Android studio Settings >> Languages & Frameworks >> Flutter, and set the "Flutter sdk path" to *<FVM-Installation-Path>/versions/<Version>*.
-For example, if we followed the previous guide, the path will be */Users/ragib/fvm/versions/3.16.5*.
-This will vary on your computer.
+        - Afterwards, go to Android studio Settings >> Languages & Frameworks >> Flutter, and set the "Flutter sdk path" to `<FVM-Installation-Path>/versions/<Version>`.
+For example, if we followed the previous guide, the path will be `/Users/ragib/fvm/versions/3.16.5`.
     - Update the XCode/related components if asked.
     - Now you have a proper setup for flutter development.
 You may want to restart the IDE after this just to make sure everything is working.